 No monitoring of hardware-specific data in the cluster’s nodes (e.g., RAM-disks and network cards).

-A combination of both methods can also be utilised — then you can have the best of both worlds.
+A combination of both methods can also be utilized — then you can have the best of both worlds.

 Configuring the vCenter